 - contribute features to voting machine and/or verification software.

 - contribute ideas to the entire architecture of our voting system

 - take ownership of significant portions of our stack

 - start to see your code help election officials and voters.

 - be able to say that your code ran a real election in the United States, with many more to come.

-We’re a fully remote organization, which means you can work from anywhere in the United States.
+We’re a fully distributed organization, which means that for most roles you can work from anywhere in the United States.
 We offer a flexible work schedule and we're on board with schedule flexibility: more than half of us have kids, and we enjoy attending their various sporting and non-sporting events.
 With flexibility comes responsibility: you should be comfortable with significant autonomous work.